jnnsn/jnnsn/README.md

 👋 Hi there!
 My name is Jennie!

 ### About me:
-🔭 I’m currently working on my portfolio, creating a showcase of my skills and projects.
+- 🔭 I’m currently working on my portfolio, creating a showcase of my skills and projects.
-🌱 Eagerly learning and experimenting with three.js.
+- 🌱 Eagerly learning and experimenting with three.js.
 The 3D world is fascinating!
-💬 Got a cozy game you love?
+- 💬 Got a cozy game you love?
 Tell me about it!
 I'm always looking for new ones to try.
-🎮 Currently playing Roots of Pacha by Soda Den.
+- 🎮 Currently playing Roots of Pacha by Soda Den.
-⚡ Fun lie: I love spice!
+- ⚡ Fun lie: I love spice!
 The spicier the food, the better.
 Bring on the heat!
+(Just kidding, I'm only ok with gallon of milk near me!)

 ### Connect with me:
 📫 Let's connect on LinkedIn.
 I love meeting fellow coders and game enthusiasts.